-One way to get the Resource ID is to use the Azure portal.
-Assuming the resource is already created, select it in the portal.
-Then in the next blade, select Properties under the Settings section.
-The RESOURCE ID is a field in the next blade.
-Another way is to use the Azure Resource Explorer.
+One way to get the resource ID is to use the Azure portal.
+Assuming that the resource is already created, select it in the portal.
+Then, in the next blade, in the Settings section, select Properties.
+RESOURCE ID is a field in the next blade.

-An example resource id for a web app is
+Following is an example resource ID for a web app:

-To get a list of the available metrics and units for those metrics for the previous resource example, use the following CLI command:
+To get a list of the available metrics and units for the metrics in the previous resource example, use the following Azure CLI command:

 azure insights metrics list /subscriptions/dededede-7aa0-407d-a6fb-eb20c8bd1192/resourceGroups/myresourcegroupname/providers/Microsoft.Web/sites/mywebsitename PT1M

-PT1M is the granularity of the available measurement (1-minute intervals).
-Using different granularities gives you different metric options.
+PT1M is the granularity of the available measurement (in 1-minute intervals).
+You have different metric options when you use different granularities.

-To create a metric-based alert rule, use a command of the following form:
+To create a metric-based alert rule, use a command in the following format:

 azure insights alerts rule metric set [options] <ruleName> <location> <resourceGroup> <windowSize> <operator> <threshold> <targetResourceId> <metricName> <timeAggregationOperator>